shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-dbt.md

 In this tutorial, we made changes using the main branch of our GitHub repository.
 This was done for simplicity sake and is not the best practice.
 :::

-We are ready to move into Shipyard to run our process in the cloud.
+We are ready to move into Platform to run our process in the cloud.